justkimtai/ml-tutorials/README.md

 # ml-tutorials
-Documenting my machine learning journey using the guidebook "Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow by Aurélien Géron"
+Documenting my Machine Learning journey using the guidebook "Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow" by Aurélien Géron.